 - Species: The young Sil is held inside a confinement area with glass walls.
 When the project director decides to kill her with poison gas, she breaks through the glass and escapes the laboratory.

-- Star Trek Into Darkness: The Big Bad, John Harrison (Cumberbatch) is seen quite smug he's sporting this look in the latest trailer.
+- Star Trek Into Darkness: The Big Bad, John Harrison (Cumberbatch), looks quite smug from within his cell.

 - The Avengers: The SHIELD Helicarrier contains one as a Tailor-Made Prison for the Hulk but they are using it to hold Loki that can be dropped 30,000-odd feet out of the bottom of the ship at the push of a button.
 He escapes (surprise, surprise) and traps Thor in it, who escapes by smashing his hammer through the glass.